kaburia/CMS/README.md

 The hardware components are assembled onto a PCB used as a shield connected to the Raspberry Pi, with a power bank for energy supply.

 ### Software
-The system uses the Robot Operating System (ROS) as the underlying framework for the software development and is programmed using Python.
+The system uses the Robot Operating System (ROS) as the underlying framework for software development and is programmed using Python.
 The software incorporates the following algorithms:

 * YOLOv5 for object detection
 * Deep SORT for object tracking